Cart

 Karonda Cherry Description

 Karonda fruit is small, round, and red when ripe, with a diameter of about 1-2 cm.
-It has a sour taste with a slightly bitter aftertaste.
+It is sour in taste with a slightly bitter aftertaste.

 Karonda cherry is used for making pickles, chutneys, and curries; for preserving in brine; and for making wine.
 However, raw karonda fruit is unsuitable to consume directly.